Zoiye1/Lucastars-Game/docs/game-design-document/game-objects/characters.md

 4. Lab: Doctor > no object

-5. Courtyard: Dealer > steroids > to give to the Gymfreak
+5. Toilet: Dealer > steroids > to give to the Gymfreak

-6. Stranger room: Patient > key > open the closet to get extra pair of clothes
+6. Stranger room: Patient > key > open the closet to get extra pair of clothes and sheets.